Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\item For each $i=1,\cdots,q$ and for $k=1,2,3$ we read off from the pairing table whether $b_{i,k}$ corresponds to a coordinate geodesic or to a boundary element of $\mathcal{R}_0$.
-If $b_{i,k}$ corresponds to coordinate geodesic $L_j$, then we read off the size of $a_{i,k}$ from $j^{\mathrm{th}}$ entry in $\Phi$.
+\item For each $i=1,\ldots,q$ and for $k=1,2,3$, we read off from the pairing table whether $b_{i,k}$ corresponds to a coordinate geodesic or to a boundary element of $\mathcal{R}_0$.
+If $b_{i,k}$ corresponds to coordinate geodesic $L_j$, then we read off the size of $a_{i,k}$ from $j^{\mathrm{th}}$ entry in $\Phi$ (see \eqref{pointfn}).
 Due to the ordering, each $b_{i,1}$ corresponds to an attaching geodesic; we write the size of this geodesic as $\lambda_i$.
-Use the constructions of section \ref{Normalized Pants Groups} to write down the matrices $\tilde a_{i,k}$.
+Use the constructions of \hyperlink{NormalizedPantsGroup}{The Normalized Pants Group} We can write down the matrices $\wt a_{i,k}$.